 Haeundae Beach was a great place for my favourite hobby: people watch.
 Young couples wearing matching outfits strolling on the beach, families enjoying a light picnic or playing beach games: these are the scenes you will see in Haeundae.
 Luxury hotels line the main boardwalk giving Haeundae an air of Barcelona.

 How to get there: For Haeundae, take the metro line 2 to Haeundae Station (exit 3/5).
 Gwangan Station, take metro line 2 either to Gwangan Station (exit 5) or Geumnyeosan station (exit 3).

 Explore Jagalchi Fish Market (자갈치시장)

-I like visiting markets: there is something about the smell, sound and the organise chaos that I like to see.
+I like visiting markets: there is something about the smell, sound and the organised chaos that I like to see.

 The next day, we headed to the district of Nampo-dong for a glimpse of local life.
 Home to the famous Jagalchi Fish Market, it shows Busan as an important port city.
-In the traditional market with a beautiful view of the harbour, you’ll find all the fish and seafood imaginable are sold daily.
-You can find quid, huge octopus, eels or a bucket of wriggling gaebul, also known as the “penis fish”.
+In the traditional market with a beautiful view of the harbor, you’ll find all the fish and seafood imaginable sold daily.
+You can find squid, huge octopus, eels or buckets of wriggling gaebul, also known as the “penis fish”.
 The anatomically suggestive fish is actually a sea worm.